davidkimai/Symbolic-Residue/README.md

 ## Abstract

-This repository presents a suite of symbolic interpretability scaffolds designed to diagnose neurological failure modes in transformer-based language models.
+This repository presents an interpretability suite designed to diagnose neurological failure modes in transformer-based language models.
 The recursive shell framework isolates misalignment patterns across autoregressive generation, value head collapse, and instruction interference—operating analogously to biological knockout experiments in cognitive research.

 Each shell targets a specific failure mechanism embedded in latent symbolic commands.
 Null or contradictory outputs are not implementation errors, but structured residues—revealing circuit-level attribution dynamics through intentional collapse.